randomyeast/unsupervised_analysis/docs/source/index.rst

         ``./experiments/<your_new_project_name/``.
 The ``config.json`` has three dictionaries
         within it:

-        *       ``data_config``: This is passed to the instantiation of a new dataset object which will be explained in the next step.
+        *       ``data_config``: This is passed to the instantiation of a new dataset object.
+        	Dataset objects will be explained in the third step.
 Any additional parameters needed for loading and preprocessing data should be added here.
-After you create a new dataset object in the next step, you will need to change the ``name`` parameter here to reflect the new dataset object you created.
+After you create a new dataset object in the next step, you will need to change the ``name`` parameter here to reflect the new dataset object you created as well as in ``./lib/util/datasets/__init__.py``.

         *       ``model_config``: This is used to pick the model architecture being used (e.g.
                 ``TVAE`` in the example configuration) and to configure the dimensions of the